akarnokd/rng-76/leveledlist.md

 #### **bit 1** is clear

+If **bit 1** is clear, the list is *not pruned* based on entry condition.
+The list is evaluated once and an entry is picked at uniform random and its condition is evaluated.
+If the condition doesn't matches, the list is considered empty.

-If **bit 1** is clear and if this list is embedded in another leveled list, the list itself is evaluated once, similar to the [**bit 1** set](#bit-1-is-set) case above, and the item quantities are multiplied by the parent leveled list referencing entry's quantity.
+If this list is embedded in another leveled list, the item quantities are multiplied by the parent leveled list referencing entry's quantity.

 Example: